 School of Photographic Arts and Sciences

+The application deadline is January 15.
 Admission selection for the fall semester is made in the spring from among all portfolios and completed applications received.
-Applicants should be certain that applications are postmarked no later than January 15 to ensure review of the application.
 Acceptance occurs only once a year for a fall admission.

 MFA Medical Illustration